 Attitudes as defined by Ajzen in his research on Attitudes, personality and behaviour is the "latent hypothetical characteristics that are inferred from external observable cues".
 This makes it obvious for patients to be able to identify the type of attitude exhibited by their health care providers whether it is positive or negative (Ajzen, 2005:23).
 Most complaints about healthcare providers are mostly related to their behavior and poor communication attitude.
 It is therefore significant because of the health of the patients that every health worker exercises positive attitude towards their patients if maximum quality of care is to be practiced.
 The activities of a health worker include protecting, supporting, helping, enhancing the health and capabilities, preventing of spread of diseases by diagnosing and treating injuries, and advocating for care of patient, their family and community as a whole (Haskins et al., 2016).
 Caring for the needs of a patient as a health worker is a major tool that motivates and appeals to the mind of the patient to start fighting to survive.
+It is very common to see people give up so easily in life because there is no one caring for them or they have nothing to live for and rely on.
+The baseline is that most healthcare providers exercise either positive behavior or negative behavior toward their patients.
 The study therefore seeks to explore the behavior of the healthcare providers towards their patients' health.

-1.2 STATEMENT OF PROBLEM
+1.1 STATEMENT OF PROBLEM